kubernetes/kubernetes/docs/proposals/multi-platform.md

 ### The pause image

 The `pause` is used for connecting containers into Pods.
 It's a binary that just sleeps forever.
+When Kubernetes starts up a Pod, it first starts a `pause` container, and let's all "real" containers join the same network by setting `--net=${pause_container_id}`.

+So in order to start Kubernetes Pods on any other architecture, an ever-sleeping image have to exist.

 Fortunately, `kubelet` has the `--pod-infra-container-image` option, and it has been used when running Kubernetes on other platforms.

-But relying on the deployment setup to specify the right image for the platform isn't great, kubelet should be smarter than that.
-This problem has been fixed in [#23059](https://github.com/kubernetes/kubernetes/pull/23059).
+But relying on the deployment setup to specify the right image for the platform isn't great, the kubelet should be smarter than that.

+This specific problem has been fixed in [#23059](https://github.com/kubernetes/kubernetes/pull/23059).

 ### Exposing information